Local Body Website Policies

 As mentioned above, local bodies are prohibited from web posting of defamatory materials, materials that could expose the Order to risk of litigation, or that could otherwise attract serious negative attention.
 In particular, posting any of the following on local body websites or social media pages is expressly and specifically prohibited:

-- Altered ("Photoshopped") images of people depicting them in one of our temples, or at an O.T.O. event, which they did not attend.
+Altered ("Photoshopped") images of people depicting them in one of our temples, or at an O.T.O. event, which they did not attend.

-- Altered images of people such that a reasonable person might conclude from looking at the picture something that would be considered defamatory about the subject of the photo, or that could reasonably be considered an invasion of their privacy.
+Altered images of people such that a reasonable person might conclude from looking at the picture something that would be considered defamatory about the subject of the photo, or that could reasonably be considered an invasion of their privacy.

-- A recognizable image, not in the public domain, of a person or persons without their express permission.
+A recognizable image, not in the public domain, of a person or persons without their express permission.

 Responsibility

-The local body master is responsible for all content appearing on that local body's website (or any other official net channel), and for ensuring that all explicit content requirements are met.
+The local master is responsible for all content appearing on that local body's website (or any other official net channel), and for ensuring that all explicit content requirements are met.
 It is suggested that masters review all site changes for conformance to these policies.

 Reporting changes